leekli/wc-recreation/README.md

 <br></br>

 > [!NOTE]
-> All following command below can only currently be used either by giving a file name.
+> The following command below can only currently be used either by giving a file name.

 - **[file_name]:** No flags given, only a file name.
 Displays the number of lines, bytes and characters in the input file given.